Michael Cremo

-Michael A. Cremo (born July 15, 1948), also known by his devotional name Drutakarmā dāsa, is an American freelance researcher who describes himself as a Vedic creationist and an "alternative archeologist."
+Michael A. Cremo (born July 15, 1948), also known by his devotional name Drutakarmā dāsa, is an American independent researcher who describes himself as a Vedic creationist and an "alternative archeologist."
 He argues that humans have lived on Earth for millions of years.
 Based on artifacts allegedly found in the Eocene auriferous gravels of Table Mountain, California and discussed in his book Forbidden Archeology, Cremo argues for the existence of modern humans on Earth as early as 30 to 40 million years ago.
 Forbidden Archeology, which he wrote with Richard L. Thompson, has attracted criticism from mainstream scholars, who describe it as pseudoscientific.

 Early life and education

 Cremo was born in Schenectady, New York.
 Cremo's father, Salvatore Cremo, was a United States military intelligence officer.
 Michael Cremo lived with his family in Germany, where he went to high school.
 They spent several summers traveling throughout Europe.
 He attended George Washington University from 1966 to 1968, then served in the United States Navy.